-Recommended: That the Board adopt the Resolutions prepared by the Revenue Division of the Department of Law covering the issuance of 2007D and 2007E General Obligation Bonds ("G. O. Bonds") by the State of Georgia through the Georgia State Financing and Investment Commission for use in funding projects for the University System of Georgia.
+Approved: The Board adopted the Resolutions prepared by the Revenue Division of the Department of Law covering the issuance of 2007D and 2007E General Obligation Bonds ("G. O. Bonds") by the State of Georgia through the Georgia State Financing and Investment Commission for use in funding projects for the University System of Georgia.